 The internal layout and formatting of your book requires technical knowledge of ebook publishing formats, like MOBI/AZW and ePub.
 If you have a good understanding of these formats (or HTML), you might be able to do the work on your own.
 I'm a software engineer in my day job, so I do my own formatting and stick to the basics.
-But I suspect that most indie authors hire someone to do the work for them, such as:
+But I suspect that most indie authors seek help, such as:

 If you want to sell a quality book, you need a good editor to point out your flaws.
 Not just spelling and grammar mistakes--but holes in the plot, inconsistencies in characters, and continuity errors.

 Professional editors are not cheap, and the costs range widely depending on their education and experience.
 Seek recommendations from other writers.
 If you find an editor who you want to hire, see if they will edit a sample chapter.
 It will give you insight into whether their style aligns with yours.